 - Ammonia, nitrite, and nitrate were maintained below detectable levels.

 - Uneaten food must be replaced with fresh Artemia nauplii

 The larvae breeding setup should maintain high prey densities, good water quality, and suspension of the larvae in the water column (thus avoiding clumping).
 A cylindrical shape tank decreases the larvae collision in the tank walls and increases the survival rate.

 It will not be a good idea to have rocks in a rearing setup.
 When post-larvae crab holds on the rock, they hide in the cavities, making the handle without killing any larvae an impossible mission.

-Another difficult observed in post-larvae crabs is due to their aggressiveness, even with shelters, they kill on each other until only one remains alive.
+Another difficulty observed in post-larvae crabs is due to their aggressiveness, even with shelters, they kill on each other until only one remains alive.

 After hatching, the larvae were attracted to the light placed in one of the extremities of the tank.
 The larvae were collected by syphon, counted and acclimatized before entering the larval system.